Last Updated: March 2, 2026

 Microsoft’s Customer Success Account Manager (CSAM) role pays $120K–$200K+ and gives CS pros a seat at the strategic table with enterprise customers.

-Want the full breakdown?
-Download the Microsoft CSAM Playbook (PDF) — it’s free when you subscribe.
+Want the full breakdown in one document?
+Download the Microsoft CSAM Playbook (PDF): free when you subscribe.

 ✅ Salary ladders by level